Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/signals/README.md

 For more information about `collectPii` and its usage, see [collectPii](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#collect-pii).

-For more information about how to configure the Signal postbacks in Data Collection UI, see [Signal extension and Rules Engine integration](https://aep-sdks.gitbook.io/docs/resources/user-guides/signal-extension-and-rules-engine-integration).
+For more information about how to configure the Signal postbacks in the Data Collection UI, see [Signal extension and Rules Engine integration](https://aep-sdks.gitbook.io/docs/resources/user-guides/signal-extension-and-rules-engine-integration).